Beenana02/BeenanaKeypads/README.md

-# Custom Marco and Keypads
+# Custom Marcopads and Keypads
 Learning to create marco pads and keyboard!